`The peculiar risk lay in the possibility of

 and liquid tongue.

-`There were others coming, and presently a little group of
+`There were others coming, and presently a little

 perhaps eight or ten of these exquisite creatures were about me.